unkornithology/unkornithology.github.io/pages/members.md

 <img align="left" src="/images/eidem.jpg" alt="eidem" width="140" hspace="10"/>
 #### Nate Eidem (Lecturer)
 A recent convert to collecting bird-related data, Nate is a geographer by trade.
 He is especially interested in the relationships between river basins and the people, flora, and fauna that inhabit them.
 Equally adept at ArcGIS and wrestling, Nate has had a varied career that leaves him uniquely capable to tackle biodiversity related research questions.
 Nate is a Lecturer at the [University of Nebraska at Kearney](https://www.unk.edu/).
+[Click here to learn more about Nate.](https://www.unk.edu/academics/biology/faculty/nate_eidem.php)

 --------